namgonado/carpark-service/README.md

    ```

 4. **Verify Deployment**: Wait for the Docker deployment to complete successfully.
 Then, check the status and logs of the following containers:
-   - `carpark-service`
+   - carpark-service
-   - `redis-for-carpark`
+   - redis-for-carpark
-   - `postgres-for-carpark`
+   - postgres-for-carpark

    Use the command below to view logs for a specific container (e.g., `carpark-service`):
    ```bash
    docker logs carpark-service
    ```

-5. **Refresh the Deployment**: If you need to refresh the deployment, stop and remove all containers, networks, and volumes created by `docker compose`:
+5. **Refresh the Deployment**: If you need to refresh the deployment, stop and remove all containers, networks, and volumes created by docker compose:
    ```bash
    docker compose -f docker-compose.yml down
    ```